alroniks/docker-tao-env/readme.md

 ## Troubleshooting

-* Port 80 can only be used once in the system and it requires elevated privileges.
-Consider using `make init PORT=8080` as an alternative.
+* Port 80 can only be used once in the system.
+If you already have a site running on port 80, consider using `make init PORT=8080` in step 4 above.

 * To run multiple projects at the same time, use a local nginx configuration with proxied requests to the docker instances.
 Here is an example of the configuration: